jmote123/Machine-Learning-Project/README.md

 1. How is education effecting the customer status?
 2. How does utilization ratio effect customer status?
 3. Which employment status has highest and least number of closed account and active account?
-4.How is credit limit related to customer status?
+4. How is credit limit related to customer status?
-5.Does income influence the customer status?
+5. Does income influence the customer status?

 Answering these questions matters as the company can investigate these parameters and improve their operations wherever necessary to smoothly function resulting in high profits.